survivejs/webpack-book/manuscript/loading/02_images.md

 W> Be careful not to apply both loaders on images at the same time!
 Use the `include` field for further control if _url-loader_ `limit` isn't enough.

-## Integrating Images to the Project
+## Integrating images to the project

 The ideas above can be wrapped in a small helper that can be incorporated into the book project.
 To get started, install the dependencies: